 - Creating or Moving over Programs: Programs you create or move to the cluster should be first tested by you outside the cluster for stability.
 Once your program is stable, then it can be moved over to the cluster for use.
 Unstable programs that cause problems with the cluster can result in your account being locked.
 Programs should only be added by CNRG personnel and not compiled in your home directory.

-- Reserving Memory: TORQUE allows the user to specify the amount of memory they want their program to use..
-If your job tries to use more memory than you have reserved, the job will automatically get shutdown.
+- Reserving Memory: SLURM allows the user to specify the amount of memory they want their program to use..
+If your job tries to use more memory than you have reserved, the job will run out of memory and die.
 Make sure to specify the correct amount of memory.

 - Reserving Nodes and Processors: For each job, you must reserve the correct number of nodes and processors.
 By default you are reserved 1 processor on 1 node.
 If you are running a multiple processor job or a MPI job you need to reserve the appropriate amount.
-If you do not reserve the correct amount, the cluster will shutdown your job.
-Failure to comply with this policy will result in your account being locked.
+If you do not reserve the correct amount, the cluster will confine your job to that limit, increasing its runtime.